Due Diligence for the Quality of the RIPE NCC Registration Data

 This document outlines the minimum information and documentation the RIPE NCC requires to make sure that the registration data is valid and up-to-date.

 1. Before the Registration of Internet Number Resources

 The RIPE NCC registers Internet number resources to legal or natural persons that:

-- Are contractually bound with either the RIPE NCC or a sponsoring LIR (see below section 1.1) and
+- Are contractually bound with either the RIPE NCC or a sponsoring LIR (see Section 1.1 below) and

-- Meet the criteria defined by the RIPE Policies (see below section 1.2)
+- Meet the criteria defined by RIPE Policies (see Section 1.2 below)

 1.1.
 Establishment of an agreement

 Legal or natural persons requesting the registration of Internet number resources and related services must have signed an agreement with either the RIPE NCC or a sponsoring LIR.

 The RIPE NCC performs due diligence on these contractual agreements to verify that the contractual parties exist (and are valid) and that they are properly represented in the signing of the agreement.